lpil/lpil/docs/_posts/2023-09-28-an-exercism-syllabus-for-gleam.md

 > He pointed out where I could improve the solution with built-in functions that expressed the code's intent perfectly.
 This is helping me learn Gleam's toolkit.

+All the feedback has been very positive, and I'm very happy to see so many folks learning and joining the BEAM community.

 ## Thanks!

 I would like to thank the Erlang Ecosystem Foundation for supporting me in this work, the Exercism team for their guidance and help, and all [the contributors][contributors] who helped build the Gleam track.
 And extra special thank you goes to [Jeremie Gillet][jiegillet], [Erik Schierboom][ErikSchierboom], and [Giacomo Cavalieri][giacomocavalieri] for their outstanding contributions.